Academic Excellence

 Modelled, guided and independent curriculum activities to meet the needs of the individual students.

-Teachers meet the needs of students through:
+Teachers meet the needs of students by using:

-• manipulatives
+• Manipulatives

 • Personalised Plans